 The industry in which we operate is highly competitive.
-We face competition from legacy technologies such as transmissive liquid crystal microdisplays (LCDs) as well as from alternative flat panel display technologies such as virtual scanning retinal displays.
-There are many large and small companies that manufacture or have in development products based on these technologies.
+We face competition from legacy technologies such as transmissive liquid crystal microdisplays (LCDs) and Liquid Crystal on Silicon (LCOS) displays as well as from alternative flat panel display technologies such as virtual scanning retinal displays.
+There are many large and small companies that manufacture or have in development, products based on these technologies.
 Kopin Corporation manufactures both transmissive and reflective LCDs and is currently our principal competitor.

 There are a few manufacturers of high resolution OLED microdisplays that produce microdisplays that compete with our microdisplay products.
-They are Yunnan North OLEiD Opto-Electronic Technology Co., Ltd., in China (also known as Olightek), and MicroOLED, in France.
+They are Yunnan OLiGHTECK Opto-Electronic Technology Co., Ltd. (Olightek) in China and MicroOLED in France.
 Both are shipping OLED microdisplays into the market.
 Sony Mobile Display Corp., in Japan, produces OLED microdisplays for integration into Sony's own higher-level systems such as digital cameras and HMDs.
-In the near-term we do not expect these companies to significantly affect our U.S. military business, however we anticipate some affect from this competition on our international and commercial business.
+In the near-term we do not expect these companies to significantly affect our U.S. military business, however we anticipate some effect from this competition on our international and commercial business.